Album reviews: Martha Wainwright – Love Will Be Reborn, and Villagers – Fever Dreams

 ★★★★☆

 If we’re not sure where we’re going, we might as well enjoy the journey.
-This seems to be the outlook of Conor Oberst, whose fifth Villagers album is an escapist fantasy of unexpected delights.
+This seems to be the outlook of Conor O’Brien, whose fifth Villagers album is an escapist fantasy of unexpected delights.

 Never one to choose the obvious path, the Irish musician has returned with his most ambitious record yet.
 Fever Dreams is a rhapsody of ornate arrangements; there are orbiting synths, blissed-out sax solos and Italianate, cinematic romance.
 But like the film composers who seem to have inspired this album – Burt Bacharach, Piero Umiliani – Oberst adds a drop of melancholy and a dash of fatalism to these songs.
 “The more I know, the more I care/ The more I dare to tempt fate,” he sings on “Full Faith in Providence”, over a sombre, muffled piano.